ipfs/kubo/Godeps/_workspace/src/github.com/jbenet/go-fuse-version/README.md

 }
 ```

-## fuseprint
+## fuse-print

-If you dont use Go, you can also install the example as the silly util fuseprint:
+If you dont use Go, you can also install the example as the silly util `fuse-version`:

 ```
-> go get github.com/jbenet/go-fuse-version/fuseprint
+> go get github.com/jbenet/go-fuse-version/fuse-version
-> go install github.com/jbenet/go-fuse-version/fuseprint
+> go install github.com/jbenet/go-fuse-version/fuse-version
-> fuseprint
+> fuse-version
 FuseVersion, AgentVersion, Agent
 27, 2.7.2, OSXFUSE
 ```